Glacier Water at Knight Inlet Lodge

 Grizzly Bear & Whale Watching

-Knight Inlet Lodge offers unique spring-to-fall experiences of both grizzly bears and whales during your 4 to 6 night stay at our lodge.
+Knight Inlet Lodge offers unique spring-to-fall experiences of both grizzly bears and whales during your 4 to 7 night stay at our lodge.
 Choose from a range of options to see bears and marine wildlife in one of the most magnificent natural settings in the world, surrounded by ancient forests and snow-capped mountains.

 Grizzly Bear Viewing

 Knight Inlet Lodge offers unique spring-to-fall experiences of grizzly bears in the heart of the Great Bear Rainforest.
-Take bear tours and other excursions during your 2 to 3 night stay at our lodge, located in a sheltered cove in one of the most magnificent natural settings in the world.
+Take bear tours and other excursions during your 3 night stay at our lodge, located in a sheltered cove in one of the most magnificent natural settings in the world.